HTTP Sink Connector for Confluent Platform¶

 curl localhost:8080/api/messages

-Before running other examples, kill the demo app (CTRL + C
+Note that before running other examples, you should kill the demo app (CTRL +

 Examples¶